Credit Cards » Compare Credit Cards » Capital One Venture vs Chase Sapphire Preferred

 General Comparison

-Since these cards prioritize travel rewards and benefits, we’ll assume that you’re a frequent traveler, flying every month to make our comparison.
-We will also assume that you use the credit card portal to book your flights and hotels.
+Since both cards focus on travel rewards and benefits, let’s assume you’re a frequent traveler, flying every month.
+We’ll also assume that you’re booking your flights and hotels through the credit card portal for this comparison.

 The Chase Sapphire Preferred offers far more points with a higher conversion ratio, and therefore its considered as one of the best travel cards out there.
 Since this card also offers decent points on everyday items, it means that you don’t need to rely on travel purchases to boost your rewards balance.